 Gel purification

 Run 5, 10 and 20 µL of PCR product on a native 6% TBE gel (see Table of Materials) along with a suitable ladder (see Table of Materials).
-Run the gel for about 1 h (until the bromophenol blue reaches the bottom; this dye migrates at the 65 bp position).
+Run the gel for about 1 h at 145 V (until the bromophenol blue reaches the bottom; this dye migrates at the 65 bp position).

 Remove the gel, and incubate with nucleic acid gel stain (see Table of Materials) in water for 10-15 min.